kathyskead/getting-cleaning-data-project/README.md

 #Step 3:
 The row_bind() function is used to combine datasets:
-The subject datasets are combined into one dataset named "subjectData" The x table datasets are combined into one dataset named "xData".
+The subject datasets are combined into one dataset named "subjectData" The x test and train datasets are combined into one dataset named "xData".
-The y table datasets are combined into one dataset named "yData".
+The y test and train datasets are combined into one dataset named "yData".

 #Step 4:
 The names() function is used to give variables in the datasets names: